Titoro1/SamyBen/README.md

 3. [CIS 3252 Jupyter Notebooks](https://drive.google.com/drive/u/0/folders/1_N2Xls8uaYpP64GABGZPZXsLenJM3-bS)

-### As a data engineers, I built a simple data warehouse for a web hosting services provider using Azure.
+### As a data engineer, I built a simple data warehouse for a web hosting services provider using Azure.
-They offers services to customers living in different countries.
-The services offer three different package.
-The data warehouse's goal is to help the web hosting company track and understand its sales trends.
+They offer services to customers living in different countries.
+The services offer three different packages.
+The data warehouse aims to help the web hosting company track and understand its sales trends.
 #### CIS 3454 (Data Warehousing)
 1. [Azure Data Warehouse Report]()
 2. [Azure Data Warehouse .pptx]()

 ### Evaluating MOLAP, ROLAP, and HOLAP for a Pharmaceutical Manufacturer's Data Warehouse Project
-As a team we evaluated Multidimensional OLAP (MOLAP), Relational OLAP (ROLAP), and Hybrid OLAP (HOLAP) and made informed recommendations for their implementation in the data warehouse project for a large pharmaceutical manufacturer.
+As a team, we evaluated Multidimensional OLAP (MOLAP), Relational OLAP (ROLAP), and Hybrid OLAP (HOLAP).
+We made informed recommendations for their implementation in the data warehouse project for a large pharmaceutical manufacturer.
 #### CIS 3454 (Data Warehousing)
 - [Project Report .pdf](Olap_Mini_project.pdf)